Strong Determinism: A Realistic Example

 \section{A Realistic Example}

-For a realistic example of strong determinism, I turn to the Everettian Wentaculus, a theory of quantum mechanics in a time-asymmetric universe.
-It implements strong determinism by using a deterministic dynamical law and a simple boundary-condition law that specifies a unique initial state of the world.
+For a realistic example of strong determinism, I turn to the Everettian Wentaculus, a novel theory of quantum mechanics in a time-asymmetric universe.
+It implements strong determinism by using a deterministic dynamical law and a simple boundary-condition law that specifies a unique initial microstate of the world.